CCC's Professional Support Catalogue 2017 - Out Now!

 Kevin Rudd's history making National Apology to the Stolen Generation can be viewed at: www.australia.gov.au>our people>apology to australias indigenous peoples

 Each year the National Sorry Day Committee encourages all schools, community groups, workplaces and individuals to commemorate the anniversary of this important event in Australia's history.
-Take a look at Reconciliation Victoria's website for local events and ideas to commemorate the day and reflect on the significance of the National Apology.
+Take a look at Reconciliation Victoria's website and reflect on the significance of the National Apology.

 Voices and Visions: Aboriginal Early Childhood Education in Australia